Site Recovery Manager FAQ

 Does Site Recovery Manager support discrete, asynchronous or synchronous replication?

 Site Recovery Manager can support discrete, asynchronous and synchronous replication.
-See the Storage Partner Compatibility Matrix Compatibility Matrixes for vCenter Site Recovery Manager 6.0 to determine which storage replication adapters support which types of replication for a specific array.
+See the Storage Partner Compatibility Matrixes for Site Recovery Manager to determine which storage replication adapters support which types of replication for a specific array.

 What is the purpose of the storage replication adapters?